gfrn/sci-react-ui/tools.md

 Tools
 =====

-Main tools used in this project.
+A list of the main tools used in this project.

 - pnpm
    - Better npm package manager